jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 has observed among these groups.
-In January 2023, the Federal Bureau of Investigation (FBI) publicly attributed the June 2022 heist of $100 million in cryptocurrency from Harmonys Horizon Bridge to
+In January 2023, the Federal Bureau of Investigation (FBI) publicly attributed the June 2022 heist of $100 million in cryptocurrency from Harmony’s Horizon Bridge to
 North Korean cyber actors.
 Microsoft attributed this activity to Jade Sleet, which we estimate has stolen approximately $1 billion in cryptocurrency so far.
-Note 31 As mentioned earlier in the chapter (see page 47\), Microsoft attributed the March 2023 3CX supply chain attackwhich leveraged a prior supply chain compromise of a US\-based financial technology company in 2022to Citrine Sleet.
+Note 31 As mentioned earlier in the chapter (see page 47\), Microsoft attributed the March 2023 3CX supply chain attack—which leveraged a prior supply chain compromise of a US\-based financial technology company in 2022—to Citrine Sleet.
 This was the first time we have observed an activity group using an existing supply chain compromise to conduct another supply chain attack.
 Note 32